 Don’t have higher interest debt you wish to refinance?
 Really, the only thing I could see buying with this 0% money would be a US Savings I Bond that will earn you 3.06% for the first six months, and then a different rate based on inflation for the next 6 months.
 You can buy $5,000 in electronic bonds per person per year, and another $5,000 in paper bonds if you use your tax refund ($20k total for a couple).

-Now, the Slate® from Chase currently has a similar offer going, also 0% APR for 15 months with no balance transfer fee.
+Now, the Slate® from Chase currently has a similar offer going, also 0% introductory APR for 15 months with $0 balance transfer fee.
 The good thing about Discover is that you can transfer balances on a Chase card to Discover, while you can’t transfer existing Chase balances to another Chase card.
 Other than that, why not take advantage of both?

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”